altunenes/scramblery/README.md

 <img src="https://github.com/user-attachments/assets/3d81b541-8bb3-4414-9b77-501fe608041f" width="64" alt="App Icon">
 </p>

 Scramblery is a tool designed to scramble images and videos for scientific, privacy, or artistic purposes.
 It offers various scrambling techniques, including pixel shuffling and frequency domain manipulation using Fourier transforms.
+This is a "byproduct" of my research for my master's [thesis](https://www.tandfonline.com/doi/full/10.1080/13506285.2024.2415721) along with [butter2d](https://github.com/altunenes/butter2d) :-)

 ---
 *Preview of the main menu*